ForMyDreamsLetsGo/CipherAlgorithmsCPP/README.md

 They have been These have been verified to work on most inputs but not extensively tested for correctness.

 Default way to run after compilation is:

+".\executable_file_name<space>Input_file_name"
-.\executable_file_name<space>Input_file_name //some programs require an extra Key file. proper error prompt is provided for all programs
+//some programs require an extra Key file. proper error prompt is provided for all programs